DevOpsBootcamp/website/source/contributing-to-open-source.rst

     changes *you've* made.

-    Say IBM contributes 4% of the code in the last Linux Kernel update (yes, companies can do Open Soruce too!).
-It might be tempting for them to keep those fixes to themselves, since they payed developers to make those contributions and they "own" the changes they made.
+    Say IBM contributes 4% of the code in the last Linux Kernel update (yes, companies can do Open Source too!).
+It might be tempting for them to keep those fixes to themselves, since they paid developers to make those contributions and they "own" the changes they made.
 Put another way though, they *got* 96% of the last update for *free*.
 Open Source development works when everybody plays a *small* part in building a large